top of page

 Dystopia Chapter 7: Human Capital

 The value of life, quantifiable, acknowledged but never spoken, hidden, perhaps.
 Human capital, tangible while a laborer is alive, a doctor, dead, is of no value.
-The value of life defined as the ‘product’ it can produce, what it can give back, can barter.
+People can barter the value of life, which they define as the ‘product’ it can produce and what it can give back.
 Max the gunsmith.
-Mr. Maddox’s ability to construct, offer security.
+Mr. Maddox’s ability to construct and offer security.
 Ms. Bishop’s culinary skills.
 Emily… a warm body.
 Me?
 Me, willing to do what I’m told without complaint.
-Kitchen helper, errand runner, dole out food, sen
+Kitchen helper, errand run

 Jan 10, 2023